dart-lang/site-www/src/_guides/language/sound-faq.md

 <a name="does-analyzer-know-strong-mode"></a>
 ### Does the analyzer know anything about strong mode?

 Yes.
-Dart Analyzer performs type inference and enforces strong mode.
+The Dart analyzer performs type inference and enforces strong mode.

 <a name="does-dart2js-use-it"></a>
 ### Does dart2js know anything about strong mode?